skatejs/skatejs/README.md

       // `get()` option if it returns `undefined`.
 This does not override any
       // values present on the element when at the time it is initialised.
       default: 'default value'

-      // Whether or not to trigger events when the property changes.
-Defaults to
-      // `false`.
-      //
-      // If `true`, a `skate.property` event is emitted when the property is
-      // set.
-If a `string`, it is used as the event name that will be emitted
-      // when the property is set.
-      //
-      // The event object for the event that is triggered contains the following
-      // information:
-      //
-      // - `name` - The property name.
-      // - `newValue` - The property's new value.
-      // - `oldValue` - The property's old value.
-      emit: false,

       // Custom getter.
 The return value is used as the property value when
       // retrieved.
 If you don't specify a getter, the value that it was set as